BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

    retina = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
    mobile = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
    mobileRetina = "/assets/images/guide/how-it-works/ecash/how-ecash-works@2x.png"
-   alt-text = "An illustration of how users, ecash, and ecash mints interact." caption = "How users interact with ecash mints and the lightning network." width = 800 height = 822 layout = "full-width"
+   alt-text = "Diagram showing three mints (Mint 1, Mint 2, Mint 3) managing digital currency transactions with groups of users.
+Each mint is connected to a group of users represented by icons holding digital cash.
+The mints are interconnected with lightning bolts symbolizing fast or real-time transactions, and the Bitcoin symbol appears beneath each mint, indicating that the system is based on Bitcoin technology." caption = "Three mints manage ecash tokens for users, connected by the lightning network." width = 800 height = 508 layout = "full-width"
 %}